brenordv/azure-eventhub-reader/readme.md

 - ```export2file```: reads the database and saves every message to disk.
 Reading is made in reverse, so last messages will be dumped to disk first.

 ## About saving messages to disk.
 Inside ```messageDumpDir```, will be created a folder for each day (YYYY-MM-DD).
-Messges for that day will be saved inside that folder.
+Messages for that day will be saved inside that folder.
 The filename is based on the timestamp of when the message was processed + it's id.
 If the file already exist, it will not be overwritten.

 ## Benchmark
-- Reading messages and logging to database: ~300 messages per second
+- Reading messages and logging to database: ~300 messages per second (about 25 million messages / day)
-- Reading messages, logging to database and dumping to disk: ~25 messages per second
+- Reading messages, logging to database and dumping to disk: ~25 messages per second (about 2.1 million messages / day)
-- Exporting all logged messages to disk: ~25 messages per second
+- Exporting all logged messages to disk: ~25 messages per second (about 2.1 million messages / day)

 ## How to use